-Now, like mentioned above, your dog may have contracted a parasitic infection from grass eating.
+Now, as mentioned above, your dog may have contracted a parasitic infection from grass-eating.
 This especially common with dogs who will graze just above anywhere.
 If you have a grass-eater, you should actually make sure that you have him dewormed often.

 These parasitic infections might include hookworms, roundworms, and tapeworms.

 Since there is no other explanation as to why dogs eat grass other than his natural instincts, it is quite hard to curb the behavior completely.
 Unless you keep him away from the grass completely, he will end up eating the grass.

 As it is important to treat your yard to keep burrowing animals away from your yard, you should keep your dog safe.
 Restrict him from accessing the yard whenever you spray the yard.
 You should also check to see that there are no toxic weeds in the grass.